murko-a/Surrogate-model-piston-cycle/README.md

 * $T_a$ &nbsp; ambient temperature (K)
 * $T_0$ &nbsp; filling gas temperature (K)

-Upper equation for calculating the cycle time $C(x),$ in which piston complete one cycle, is very complex and time expensive to calculate, therefore surrogate models for that equation were developed in this project.
-In project we have used following surrogate modeling methods:
+<p align="justify"> Upper equation for calculating the cycle time <i>C(x)</i>, in which piston complete one cycle, is very complex and time expensive to calculate, therefore surrogate models for that equation were developed in this project.
+In project we have used following surrogate modeling methods: </p>

 * Linear Regression,
 * Random Forrest Regression,
 * Support Vector Regression,